cerebralideas/Cerebral-Coding-Guide/html-guide.md

 	2. ### ID's

 		ID's must be unique and not shared with any other element in the document, they should follow the same naming pattern as classes and you can only have one ID per element.
-ID's should be reserved for JavaScript when possible.
+ID's should be rather permanent and not modified often.
+ID's should be reserved for JavaScript when possible, and not used too often in CSS.

+		Why should you try to avoid using ID's in CSS?
+Well, because it's easy to get into a messy CSS specificity issue as ID's take precendence over other selector types.

+		I only use ID's in CSS styling when refering to a major block within a layout.
+In other words, blocks that are direct children or grandchildren of the `<body>` tag. *I do not use them for end nodes and small elements.*

 	3. ### Style